-Here are my presentation slides, reporting high-quality economic research.
+Here are my presentation slides or articles, reporting high-quality economic research.

 Public and Labor Economics